 Jeffrey Singer is Co-Chairman of Segal McCambridge and serves on the firm's Executive Committee.
 He concentrates his trial practice in the areas of product liability and complex commercial litigation.

 Mr. Singer has spent his entire professional life as a courtroom attorney and has tried more than 60 jury trials to verdict.
 He has over 25 years of experience serving as National Coordinating and Trial Counsel for a wide array of manufacturers, requiring him to try numerous complex cases in state and Federal courts throughout the United States.

 Mr. Singer received national attention for his successful prosecution as lead trial counsel for the anti-trust case entitled JamSports, LLC v.
 Clear Channel Communications, gaining a $90 million verdict for the firm's client and setting the highest punitive damages award in the history of the Seventh Circuit.
-Mr. Singer has also defended several domestic and multi-national companies in the automotive and life sciences industries as their lead trial attorney for the defense of design defect product liability claims in class actions and individual lawsuits throughout the United States.
+Mr. Singer has also defended several domestic and multi-national companies as their lead trial attorney for the defense of design defect product liability claims in class actions and individual lawsuits throughout the U.S.